 Why we teach maths

-- Children have the opportunity to enjoy numbers for numbers’ sake.
+- To give children the opportunity to enjoy numbers for numbers’ sake

-- Children will be able to make links between different areas of maths (i.e. recognise that a missing number question is the same as finding how much liquid is added to a jug)
+- To enable children to make links between different areas of maths (i.e. recognise that a missing number question is the same as finding how much liquid is added to a jug)

-- We believe that every child can achieve well
+- To give every child the chance to achieve well

 How we teach maths